 - Arbitrator Appointments

 We act in numerous cases not only as counsel, but also as arbitrators.
 With team members currently holding over 50 arbitrator appointments, we have an extremely high level of arbitrator experience.
-We were ranked #1 worldwide in arbitrator appointments (GAR 30, 2014).
 Through our arbitrator work, we are constantly engaged in the creation, not just the study, of new sources of international law.
 And our arbitrator experience gives us invaluable insight into how arbitrators think and decide cases, making us ever more effective as counsel.

 - International arbitrations involving states and state-owned enterprises